Financial-Times/o-expander/README.md

     item: 'li', // The items within o-expander to count, when `shrinkTo` is set to a number.
   },
   classnames: {
-    initialised: 'my-expander--initialised', // Added to the expander element when JS is initialised.
+    initialized: 'my-expander--initialized', // Added to the expander element when JS is initialised.
     inactive: 'my-expander--inactive', // Added to the expander element if the expander doesn't need to contract/expand.
     expanded: 'my-expander__content--expanded', // Added to the content element when expanded.
     collapsed: 'my-expander__content--collapsed', // Added to the content element when collapsed.